Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Methodology

 \section{Methodology}

 There exist many challenges in implementing VS on CRs.
 Unlike rigid robots with stable designs and well-defined kinematic models, the flexibility and soft nature of CRs make them susceptible to various modeling inaccuracies and extremely sensitive to noise and disturbance.
+Examples of modeling uncertainties include extreme hysteresis, backlash, dead zone, and high sensitivity to disturbance.
 Therefore, regressing the desired camera velocity is not sufficient for accurate control of CRs.
-Examples of uncertainties include extreme hysteresis, backlash, dead zone, and high sensitivity to disturbance.
-To combat these uncertainties, we propose a joint space VS scheme to localize the end-effector at a target image frame.
-This is achieved by implementing an end-to-end deep learning model that directly computes the desired tendon velocities from camera images.
-In order to robustly train the model, a simulation environment is created to generate a robust training dataset.
+To address these uncertainties, we propose a joint space VS scheme to localize the end-effector at a target image frame.
+This is accomplished by implementing an end-to-end deep learning model that directly computes the desired tendon velocities from camera images.
+In order to train the model robustly, a simulation environment is created to generate an appropriate training dataset.

 Our methodology is based on employing a deep learning network that has been already trained but repurposing it by changing the last layer and tailoring it for the desired task.
-Using the target image and the image frames captured in real time by a camera, the network produces the raw velocity commands that can direct the robot to the desired target after a subsequent scaling by a proportional controller.
+Using the image frames captured in real time by a camera, the network produces the raw $\Delta q^*$ commands that can direct the robot to the desired target after a subsequent scaling by a proportional controller.
 The intended network is trained using a user-generated dataset of RGB images produced utilizing Blender software.
 The performance of the proposed method is evaluated through extensive simulation and experimental studies in normal and changing conditions to prove that the algorithm is robust against lighting changes and partially occluded environments.